Girl Meets Rock!: Origins

-Wanting to try something new during the COVID-19 pandemic, Kuwahali bought an iPad and started practicing drawing before eventually deciding to try his hand at manga, which he has liked since childhood.
-Insecure in his skills, his first work was an essay manga about his high school life that he published in serialized form on Twitter.
-He then conceived Girl Meets Rock! as he wanted to create fiction with more ups and downs in the story.
-The light music club setting was chosen because he has personal experience in one and felt that focusing on a large number of the club members would differentiate it from other works featuring the same setting.
-Kuwahali formed a band in college where he was the bassist, and he also plays drums as a hobby.
 After publishing the first three chapters on Twitter, Kuwahali began uploading to Jump Rookie!—a part of Shueisha's digital platform Shōnen Jump+—with 22 chapters published from January 7 to September 18, 2023.
 Believing there was no way he would become a professional manga artist due to his lack of drawing skills, he said it was the response from his gradually increasing readers that motivated him to continue, rather than any personal desire to create.

 Kuwahali said that at first, Girl Meets Rock! was like an essay manga when he started it.
 But this changed when Hatono became depressed over making mistakes at her first live and picked herself up and started to practice; "I started to feel that Hatono was like the protagonist of a shōnen manga.
 With that development, I felt like the character's attributes became clear again.
 The excitement of the work rose, and it felt like it was not as relaxed as it was at the beginning, and it had a rather hot-blooded, sports-spirited element to it."
 It was around this point that Kuwahali was approached by an editor at Shōnen Jump+ to have a meeting about turning Girl Meets Rock! into a proper serialized manga.
 He was hesitant because of his lack of skills and because he already had a full-time job, but agreed once it was decided that he would focus on writing the story and Tetsuo Ideuchi would be in charge of illustrating it.
 The editor chose Ideuchi because his previous work, Yakyū-ba de Itadakimasu, also featured cute girls and everyday scenes.
 Additionally, while Ideuchi had no experience in bands, the editor knew he had traveled to various places to do research for his manga, so he thought the artist would be good at absorbing new things and incorporating them into the series.